Edit Blog Post

 With our departure from Egypt approaching much too fast, our last day in Luxor had the third of my trip highlights, a visit to the Temple of Karnak.
 The granddaddy of all Egyptian temples, the one that was added on for over 2,000 years.

 The visit was bittersweet.
 It is without a doubt an awe inspiring sight, but it's also heartbreaking to see how much of it is damaged or entirely missing.
 After our visit I told Amr Hassan, our Tour Director, that I wanted a time machine, and I was sincere.
-To have seen this monument in its heyday must have been an awe-inspiring.
+To have seen this monument in its heyday must have been an incredible experience.

 The largest religious building ever made, the area of the sacred enclosure of Amun alone could hold ten average European cathedrals.
 The great temple at the heart of Karnak is so big that St. Peter's, MIlan, and Notre Dame Cathedrals would fit within its walls.